Red Sox vs. Marlins Player Props Betting Odds

 Turner Stats

-- Turner has picked up at least one hit in two straight games.
-During his last five outings he is batting .250 with a home run, two walks and three RBI.
+- Turner has picked up a hit in three games in a row.
+During his last five outings he is hitting .200 with a double, a walk and an RBI.

 Turner Recent Games